-Great Moments in Plant Evolution: Plants Invade the Land
+Great Moments in Plant Evolution, Part 1: Plants Invade the Land

 The history of life on Earth can be unbelievably daunting to comprehend, with so many millions of years before the advent of humans.
 This is the realm of the paleontologist, searching for clues to understand evolution, and hopefully to shed light on the present.
 As a multipart series, we will explore some of the major events during the evolution of plants.
 First we look at the humble origins of plants, and their incredible transition from water to land.

 If we ventured back 500 million years ago (mya), we would likely see an Earth devoid of life on land.
 But despite the barren landscape, the oceans and lakes would have been teeming with a variety of algae and ancient animals, such as corals, invertebrates, and early fish.

 It was during the Ordovician period (485–444 mya) that the first plants gained a foothold on land.
 In rocks dating from 470 mya, we find fossilized spores resembling those of living plants called liverworts.
 Research indicates that these early land plants evolved specifically from hairlike green algae that prospered on the edges of ponds.
 Over time, these algae acquired new features that allowed them to survive times of drought, eventually evolving into the land plants we find in the Ordovician fossil record.

 The move to land also triggered the origin of the embryo—a zygote that was protected and nourished by the mother plant This is one of the defining characteristics of land plants and was likely an important advantage in the comparatively harsh terrestrial environment.